-Climate, Air Quality and noise Al-Anbar governorate is located in the Western part of Iraq.
-The governorate's landscape is dominated by desert plains, with only a narrow ribbon of irrigated farmland along the Euphrates River.
-The climate in these project's area is called a semi desert climate.
-The major rain falls from November through February, with a spread showering in March.
-During the year, about 115 mm of precipitation falls annually, while the average annual temperature is 19.25 °C. The driest weather is in June, July & August, September when no rainfall (precipitation) occurs.
-While the wettest weather is in February & March when rainfall (precipitation) occurs.
-The subproject sites are located in open areas, so the expected governoration of air pollutants is low.
-Air pollutants in the villages are concentration of air pollutants is low.
-Air pollutants in the villages are caused mainly by the movement of vehicles and trucks.
-Therefore, the ambient air quality is expected to be within the WHO ambient air quality standards (Annex3).
-Currently, there is no traffic congestion and consequently the existing noise level is within normal levels.
-Flooding of the area near these projects have not been reported in the Hydrogeolog y Conditions past years.
-The depth of ground water in the area ranges from 2 to 50 meters.
-Ecology Conditions These project's areas do not contain any globally important habitats or ecosystems.
-There are no Nature Reserves or other legally protected areas in the vicinity of the project or in close proximity.
+Climate, Air Quality and noise The summers in Karbala are long, hot, and dry, with temperatures averaging around 40°C (104°F) during the day and dropping to around 25°C (77°F) at night.
+The hottest months are June, July, and August.
+Winters in Karbala are mild, with temperatures averaging around 15°C (59°F) during the day and dropping to around 5°C (41°F) at night.
+The coldest months are December, January, and February.
+Rainfall is scarce and concentrated in the winter months and averages 150 mm yearly.
+The subproject sites are located in open areas, so the expected concentration of air pollutants is low.
+Air pollutants in the villages are caused mainly from movement of vehicles and trucks.
+Therefore, the ambient air quality is expected to be within the WHO ambient air quality standards.
+(Annex3).
+Currently, there is no traffic congestion and consequently the existed noise level is within the normal levels.
+Hydrogeolog y Conditions Flooding in the area near the projects has not been reported.
+Ecology Conditions The project areas do not contain any globally important habitats or ecosystems.
+There are no Nature Reserves or other legally protected areas in the vicinity of the project or in a close proximity.
 Heritage Environment There are no sites of historical or cultural importance in the area.
-There are no cemeteries, historical-cultural monuments, churches, mosques near these projects that need to be removed or will be impacted due to the construction activities.
-Socio- economic Aspects The population of the project area is approximately 8000 Capita.
-The suggested area of the compact water unit and the water network will be on state land, where no land or property expropriation will be necessary and is free from encroachers or squatters.
-There are no minorities in terms of their ethnic / religious / linguistic minorities.
-All the areas around these sites remain clear of any settlement or economic use and are ready for construction works, no interference is registered from the local community which is eager for the works to be completed.
-It is important to mention that during the construction of the compact water unit; it is not expected to cause restriction of access or livelihood impacts.
-Some of the population have a formal education level equivalent to middle school.
-However, some of them operate small businesses or work as farmers and they have only a few years of basic education.
+There are no cemeteries, historical-cultural monuments, churches, mosques near the project that need to be removed or will be impacted due to the construction activities.
+Socio- economic Aspects The population of these projects area is approximately 7836.
+The suggested areas of the roads will be on state land, where no land or property expropriation will be necessary and is free from encroachers or squatters.
+All the areas around the sites remain clear of any settlement or economic use and are ready for construction works, no interference is registered from the local community which is eager for the works to be completed.
+It is important to mention that during the construction of the road, it is not expected to cause restriction of access or livelihood impacts.
+Some of the population have a degree or equivalent to Bachelor level, and some have equivalent to middle school., some of them operating small businesses and they have only a few years of basic education.